Dataset Dynamics via Gradient Flows in Probability Space: Practical Implementation

-} Relaxing the constraint that label assignments are fixed through the flow requires evolving the distributions associated to each point individually.
+In order to relax the approach above to allow direct updates on the label distributions $\upsilon_y$, one can instead apply independent updates on features and labels, while keeping the label assignments fixed throughout.
+This \textbf{joint-driven fixed-label} (\texttt{jd-fl}) scheme corresponds to: Relaxing the constraint that label assignments are fixed through the flow requires evolving the distribution associated to each point individually.
 To do so, at time $t=0$ we decouple the distributions $\upsilon_j$, yielding now one per particle instead of one per class.
-We then evolve each particle (both feature and label-distribution) independently: \ifbool{twocol}{
+We then evolve each particle (both its feature and label-distribution) independently: \begingroup \endgroup However, recovering discrete labels from the (now decoupled) $\upsilon_t^i$ requires aggregating particles based on these.
+We do so by clustering the pairs $(\mu_i, \Sigma_i)$.
+Crucially, we use non-parametric clustering methods that \textit{do not require} the number of clusters be specified, so that they can freely change throughout the flow.
+We refer to this third approach as \textbf{joint-driven variable-label} (\texttt{jd-vl}) dynamics.